RedTopper/3DS-Remote/README.md

  - Did you launch the homebrew with one of the mentioned games?
 - There is a bug.
 What do?
  - Report it on GitHub.
 I'll see what I can do.
-- When I compule it, it breaks everything.
+- When I compile it, it breaks everything.
  - I am using a modified version of smeas library.
 I'll see if I can upload it along with this (you will need to recompile his library with my changes)
 - Why does IR Transfer error show ffffffff?
- - Have you tried transfering something?
+ - Have you tried transferring something?
 - It doesn't work on my TV
  - I don't think it works on any TVs yet.
 It's more of a Proof of Concept.